tokamak-network/EVM-VDF-Verifier/docs/index.md

 -   checks

 1. The msg.sender should be the operator
-2. The stage should be Reveal or Finished stage, which means the recovery stage
+2. The stage should be Finished stage, which means the recovery stage
 3. NonReentrant
 4. The operator should have committed
 5. The round should have at least 2 participants